Melissa-AI/Melissa-Web/README.md

 ## Melissa-Web
 Melissa-Web is the web interface for the [Melissa-Core](https://github.com/Melissa-AI/Melissa-Core) repository.
 It provides the user a web-based interface for operating Melissa on their systems.

+IMPORTANT: Please note that open pull requests in this repository only if you wish to contribute to the functionality of the web interface.
+If you wish to enhance Melissa's capabilities, you should head over to [Melissa-Core](https://github.com/Melissa-AI/Melissa-Core).
+Also note that this repository will be synched with `Melissa-AI/Melissa-Core` only after ceratin periods of time (unless someone opens a PR to do that).

 ### Installation
 The installation steps are esentially the same as that of Melissa-Core, however, there are a few changes to the `requirements.txt` file.